Skip to main content

 Not necessarily.
 The list reflects organizations whose Form 990 lists California as the principal office.
 National arts, culture & humanities charities that operate programs in California but headquarter elsewhere appear in their home state’s page instead.

 It is the simple average of the NonprofitTruth Efficiency Score across the 41 organizations on this page.
-The Score weights program-spending ratio (50%), revenue-growth consistency (20%), reserves (20%), and CEO-comp ratio (10%).
-It is descriptive of financial structure, not of program impact.
+The Score weights financial health / operating reserves (40%), revenue-growth consistency (35%), and current-officer-comp ratio (25%).
+It is descriptive of financial structure, not of program impact, and does not include a program-spending ratio.

 Why might two arts, culture & humanities nonprofits in California score very differently?

-Common drivers: a difference in revenue scale (which affects fixed-cost ratios), a capital-campaign year on one side that distorts the program ratio, a reliance on professional fundraisers (counted outside program services on Form 990), or a different mix of program-vs-administrative classification by the organization’s auditor.
+Common drivers: a difference in revenue scale (which affects fixed-cost ratios), a one-off capital-campaign year that distorts the revenue trend, a thinner balance sheet on one side, or officer compensation that runs high relative to size.
 The 990’s Schedule O narrative usually explains unusual movements.

 Where can I see the original Form 990 for these arts, culture & humanities charities?